By Paula Pilecki, Sr. Director of Project and Audit Management, MWA Consulting, Inc.

 and eye-to-eye contact.
 Your risk assessment will tell you if performing an onsite

-• Clinical investigator sites may not permit remote audits due to concerns around
+audit is a better choice, so no stone goes unturned. - Clinical investigator sites may not permit remote audits due to concerns around

 file sharing and patient confidentiality.
 Remote audits may present a significant